GREAT WARM DESERTS OF THE WORLD

 A. Goudie, 2002

 This is one of the author’s many books on the subject in a ‘Landscapes and Evolution’ series from OUP.
-All the world’s deserts are covered, though only Sahara is reviewed here.
+All the world’s deserts are covered, though only Sahara one is reviewed here.

 As a way of learning more about the Sahara’s landforms, I found the Sahara chapter (where some maps depict the ‘full’ Sahara) a bit unsatisfying, with focus on certain areas like the Chotts, the Chad Basin and even the Inland Niger Delta.
-I could well be missing some abstruse academic point about desert landforms, but it seemed the same case in the Australia chapter which I know well too.
+I could well be missing some arcane academic point about desert landforms, but it seemed the same case in the Australia chapter which I know well too.
 The Libyan Desert chapter is actually limited to Egypt from where one presumes most material is easily available and is a bit more meaty, with the paleo-rivers beneath the Great Sand Sea, the Gilf and the many depressions discussed in more detail and in both chapters the fluctuating climate – particularly the Holocene Wet Phase which coincides with much of the Sahara’s rock art – is described.

 For anyone wanting to go further, there are countless references, good maps and tables but at £90 this book is for specialists only.
 A similar book written 30 years earlier is Geomorphology in Deserts by R Cooke and A Warren.
-You can find it used on the web for around £15 and is as informative, even if the science has moved on a bit.
+You can find it used on the web for around £15 and it’s as informative, even if the science has moved on a bit.